Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 Practice

-Without performing the layouts, no one can become a real tarot reader.
-In addition, it is a great way to understand the principle of operation and remember the values.
+Without performing readings, no one can become a real tarot reader.
+It's also a great way to understand the operation and remember the meanings.
 Below are the basic simple tarot card spreads for beginners.

 One card

 How does Tarot work?
-It’s easier to start training with the usual Danetka (named from two words yes and no) - the most understandable layout that absolutely everyone practices.
+It’s easier to start learning with the usual Danetka (named from two words yes and no) - the most understandable layout that absolutely everyone practices.

 • Ask a question that can be answered yes or no;